Wedbush slashes price target on DocuSign Inc. [DOCU] – find out why.

 DocuSign named a Leader in the 2022 Magic Quadrant for CLM for the third year in a row!.

-DocuSign Inc. represents 200.62 million in outstanding shares, while the company has a total market value of $10.22 billion with the latest information.
-DOCU stock price has been found in the range of $46.905 to $49.41.

-If compared to the average trading volume of 4.58M shares, DOCU reached a trading volume of 7550524 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.67M shares, DOCU reached a trading volume of 4109944 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DOCU shares is $81.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DOCU stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.